 BY the year 2040, empowered consumers, radically interoperable data, and scientific and technological advances will transform the health care system we know today.
 Virtual health is a key component of our future of health vision.
-Virtual health has the capacity to inform, personalize, accelerate, and augment prevention and care.
+Virtual health has the capacity to inform, personalise, accelerate and augment prevention and care.

-Virtual health gives health stakeholders and patients the ability to share data and content and perform personalized interactions remotely.
+Virtual health gives health stakeholders and patients the ability to share data and content and perform personalised interactions remotely.
 This can allow for convenient, high-quality access to care that can enhance provider-patient interactions.
-In addition, virtual health-facilitated robotics and automation can help relieve clinicians of mundane, administrative, or routine tasks, giving them more opportunities to practice at the top of their license.
-For example, virtual assistants can handle appointment scheduling, prescription orders, and transcribing clinician notes automatically into the electronic medical record so that clinicians can spend more time treating and engaging in face-to-face interactions with their patients.
+In addition, virtual health-facilitated robotics and automation can help relieve clinicians of mundane, administrative, or routine tasks, giving them more opportunities to practice at the top of their licence.
+For example, virtual assistants can handle appointment scheduling, prescription orders and transcribing clinician notes automatically into the electronic medical record so that clinicians can spend more time treating and engaging in face-to-face interactions with their patients.

 We think virtual health will be the near-default option for well-being and care in the future of health.
 But even today, virtual health has shown value in improving well-being and care delivery, along with better patient engagement and experience (figure 1).

-The Deloitte Center for Health Solutions collaborated with the ATA to survey 50 health care executives who have experience in strategy, technology/innovation, and business-development from health systems, health plans, medical device and technology companies, and virtual health vendors.
-The survey focused on understanding the impact of virtual health in the medium to long term (10–20 years), and investments required.
+The Deloitte Center for Health Solutions collaborated with the ATA to survey 50 health care executives who have experience in strategy, technology/innovation and business-development from health systems, health plans, medical device and technology companies and virtual health vendors.
+The survey focussed on understanding the impact of virtual health in the medium to long term (10–20 years) and investments required.

-We are seeing organizations design virtual services across every part of the care delivery spectrum:
+We are seeing organisations design virtual services across every part of the care delivery spectrum:

-Over the last several years, hospital inpatient revenue has been shrinking as more care shifts to outpatient settings, according to a recent Deloitte analysis of hospital revenue trends.2 In the future, we expect some outpatient care will shift to virtual settings.
-To prepare, health care organizations should think about how these industry trends might line up with their investments in the coming years.
+Over the last several years, hospital inpatient income has been shrinking as more care shifts to outpatient settings, according to a recent Deloitte analysis of hospital income trends.2 In the future, we expect some outpatient care will shift to virtual settings.
+To prepare, health care organisations should think about how these industry trends might line up with their investments in the coming years.

 We conducted our research well before COVID-19 began to cause major disruptions in the United States, but some of the findings are pertinent to the future of virtual health:

-We know that health systems and health plans around the country are using some of these solutions to help manage COVID-19, and expect the coming months to yield some important lessons learned.
-It’s possible that as consumers and clinicians increasingly use and realize the benefits of virtual health during the pandemic, this heightened understanding could serve as a catalyst.
-When we look back on this outbreak 20 years from now, we might recall it as being a tipping point for how the United States and other countries respond to potential health emergencies, and a tipping point for virtual health.
+We know that health systems and health plans around the country are using some of these solutions to help manage COVID-19 and expect the coming months to yield some important lessons learnt.
+It’s possible that as consumers and clinicians increasingly use and realise the benefits of virtual health during the pandemic, this heightened understanding could serve as a catalyst.
+When we look back on this outbreak 20 years from now, we might recall it as being a tipping point for how the United States and other countries respond to potential health emergencies and a tipping point for virtual health.

 Health systems should consider these findings in light of their own virtual health strategies:

 An overarching enterprisewide virtual-health strategy should balance short-term investments with the ability to scale in the future.
-The strategy should reflect an organization’s overarching objectives.
-Organizations should determine how they intend to fit into the evolving ecosystem, what patient populations they want to target, which technologies, analytics, and interoperability solutions they should be investing in, and what metrics will help them evaluate success.
+The strategy should reflect an organisation’s overarching objectives.
+Organisations should determine how they intend to fit into the evolving ecosystem, what patient populations they want to target, which technologies, analytics and interoperability solutions they should be investing in and what metrics will help them evaluate success.

-Health plans and health systems should decide which platforms and solutions they want to build themselves, vs. which ones they might want to partner on, and with whom.
-Some organizations, including Anthem, Inc., are partnering with others to create an ecosystem approach rather than building all solutions in-house, to meet the goals of offering a tailored, personalized experience for each member.
-Care coordination, virtual care, telehealth, and condition-specific apps are all top-of-mind areas for Anthem.8
+Health plans and health systems should decide which platforms and solutions they want to build themselves, vs. which ones they might want to partner on and with whom.
+Some organisations, including Anthem, Inc., are partnering with others to create an ecosystem approach rather than building all solutions in-house, to meet the goals of offering a tailored, personalised experience for each member.
+Care coordination, virtual care, telehealth and condition-specific apps are all top-of-mind areas for Anthem.8

 Many health systems have launched incubators to gain insights and to develop innovative virtual health approaches.
-Boston Children's Hospital’s Innovation & Digital Health Accelerator seeks to broaden its digital health offerings and encompass remote care services, clinical decision-support tools, and interoperable technologies.
-The accelerator's portfolio of solutions includes KidsMD, a voice-enabled tool that allows the health system to extend its expertise in pediatrics beyond its walls.
-Parents and caregivers can access KidsMD’s web, mobile, and voice tools from anywhere to receive high-quality clinical knowledge that help them understand a child’s symptoms.
-Interacting with the tool gives parents meaningful health recommendations and personalized content to help them make better-informed decisions about their child’s health.9
+Boston Children's Hospital’s Innovation & Digital Health Accelerator seeks to broaden its digital health offerings and encompass remote care services, clinical decision-support tools and interoperable technologies.
+The accelerator's portfolio of solutions includes KidsMD, a voice-enabled tool that allows the health system to extend its expertise in paediatrics beyond its walls.
+Parents and caregivers can access KidsMD’s web, mobile and voice tools from anywhere to receive high-quality clinical knowledge that help them understand a child’s symptoms.
+Interacting with the tool gives parents meaningful health recommendations and personalised content to help them make better-informed decisions about their child’s health.9

-Getting paid for remote and virtual health services has long been a gray area for providers, but lately the path has become clearer.
-In November 2018, the US Centers for Medicare and Medicaid Services (CMS) issued its final 2019 Physician Fee Schedule and Quality Payment Program,10 which opened the door to payment for services that allow providers to manage and coordinate care at home.11 Telestroke and end-stage renal disease home dialysis services were also granted nationwide Medicare coverage—along with expanded coverage for remote patient monitoring—beginning in 2019 (for more context on the regulatory landscape since COVID-19, see sidebar, “Virtual health is playing an increasingly important role in COVID-19 response: Could this be a tipping point?”).
+Getting paid for remote and virtual health services has long been a grey area for providers, but lately the path has become clearer.
+In November 2018, the US Centres for Medicare and Medicaid Services (CMS) issued its final 2019 Physician Fee Time-table and Quality Payment Programme,10 which opened the door to payment for services that allow providers to manage and coordinate care at home.11 Telestroke and end-stage renal disease home dialysis services were also granted nationwide Medicare coverage—along with expanded coverage for remote patient monitoring—beginning in 2019 (for more context on the regulatory landscape since COVID-19, see sidebar, “Virtual health is playing an increasingly important role in COVID-19 response: Could this be a tipping point?”).
 In the private sector, a 2019 National Business Group on Health survey showed that nearly two-thirds of employers thought virtual health solutions would have a significant impact on health care delivery in 2020.
-Fifty-one percent said that implementing more virtual-health solutions should be a top priority for 2020.12
+Fifty-one per cent said that implementing more virtual-health solutions should be a top priority for 2020.12

 According to our survey, half of executives thought that the acceleration of virtual health would reduce physician burnout.
 That could mean the other half thought virtual health could maintain the status quo or potentially make burnout even worse.

 Improving work performance and satisfaction among physicians and clinicians, and reducing burnout, is a business imperative.
-Health care systems can get the most value from physicians and other clinicians who are practicing at the top of their license—focusing their time, attention, and effort on providing patient care rather than completing administrative tasks.
+Health care systems can get the most value from physicians and other clinicians who are practising at the top of their licence—focussing their time, attention and effort on providing patient care rather than completing administrative tasks.
 Technology should enable this, but thus far, it has largely proven to be more of a burden than an enabler.

-With the wider health care ecosystem transforming around them, hospitals and health systems should prioritize a system that can enable all caregivers to practice at the top of their license and affirms physicians as partners in care rather than employees to be managed.
-It’s also imperative that physicians and clinicians within the organization are the drivers of change.
-When developing criteria for specific technology investments, organizations should include physician time and workflow in addition to business value.
-Organization leaders should consider investing in training tools that can help clinicians feel confident about their changing role.14
+With the wider health care ecosystem transforming around them, hospitals and health systems should prioritise a system that can enable all caregivers to practise at the top of their licence and affirms physicians as partners in care rather than employees to be managed.
+It’s also imperative that physicians and clinicians within the organisation are the drivers of change.
+When developing criteria for specific technology investments, organisations should include physician time and workflow in addition to business value.
+Organisation leaders should consider investing in training tools that can help clinicians feel confident about their changing role.14